Police motorcycle: Motorcycles used

-In 2008, BMW claimed to be the largest seller of motorcycles for authority use, as more than 100,000 BMW motorcycles were in official use in over 150 countries on five continents.
+In 2008, BMW Motorrad claimed to be the largest seller of motorcycles for authority use worldwide, as more than 100,000 BMW motorcycles were in official use in over 150 countries on five continents including their home country of Germany.
 In 2007, BMW sold 4,284 police motorcycles worldwide.
 BMW produces factory built police-specific models such as the R1200RT-P and R900RT-P. More than 225 U.S. law enforcement agencies, including the California Highway Patrol, have BMW authority motorcycles in their fleets of patrol vehicles.
 The new BMW bikes outperformed the aging Harley-Davidson fleet.

 Harley-Davidson has maintained a long relationship with police departments and law-enforcement agencies in some countries.
 For the 2009 model year, Harley-Davidson offers the Harley-Davidson FLHTP Electra Glide, the FLHP Road King, the XL883 Sportster and the new XB12XP Buell Ulysses Police motorcycle.
 The FLHTP Electra Glide and the FLHP Road King are also offered as Fire/Rescue motorcycles.

+In Japan, police motorcycles are affectionately called shirobai (白バイ, "white motorcycle"), due to their predominantly white livery.
+Motorcycles were first introduced for police use by the Tokyo Metropolitan Police Department in 1918, and adopted the all-white color scheme nationally in 1936.
+Meguro motorcycles provided many early shirobai, along with the Honda CB series, while the Honda VFR series are popular today.
+Internationally, the Honda ST and Yamaha FJ series are popular options.

-In 2014, the Los Angeles Police Department added the Zero Motorcycles MMX electric motorcycle to its fleet.
+The Los Angeles Police Department first tested the Zero Motorcycles MMX electric motorcycle in 2014, becoming the first department to add electric bikes to its fleet.
+Zero has since announced that it now supplies over 100 agencies with several colleges and university agencies using them as their primary vehicle.
 The motorcycle was praised over the traditional bulky Harley-Davidson and BMW bikes for its stealth, low operational costs, immediate tactical advantage, and low environmental footprint.